leoochenn/UAV/README.md

 python3 detect.py --weight best.pt --source data/images
 ```
 press ENTER, then your result will be stored in runs/detect/exp_ .
-# note that you can change the photos inside the images directory to detect othere things.
+*** note that you can change the photos inside the yolov5/data/images directory to detect othere things.